OnePlus Phones Come Preinstalled With a Factory App That Can Root Devices - Slashdot

 System apps are (or can easily become) root by design, so they can do a lot of things other apps can't.
 This is true for ANY OEM ROM since the anals of Android - preloaded apps are signed with developer keys, so they get API and Linux system privileges.

 System apps chose to perform anything they want, silently.
 They don't need to ask permission through UI for stuff like Runtime.exec("su"..., or access protected/secured Android API - they just do it.
-And even if they don't do it from factory, OEMs like Samsung can just put in place a system-level updater that force app updates (they do this actually with samsung store), and eventually turn system apps into something they originally were not.

-Now, Oneplus having an app, a preloaded one at that, which enables third-party apps to have root access is effectively unusual.
-I am indeed surprised Google sanctioned a ROM with such a feature, because Google does not want typical users circumventing most things Google Play, which can be done with root (common examples are adblocking through hosts files, or changing device properties such as for overclocking) .
-But then again, this feature is nothing special from a security standpoint.
-You will still get prompted by the OS whenever an app requests root even after this app turns root on for third-parties.

-So, what kind of exploit can be attained from this kind of app in OnePlus devices?
-Is there anything different than what you could with an app that is signed with dev keys and already has root access?
-If an actor is managing to trigger root through the EngineeringMode app automagically, he likely also can do similar stuff with system apps that do NOT allow root to thrid-party apps.
-They are already injecting code or input after all, they can very well go the extra mile and do it all at once.
-Why bother escalating another app when you're already in control of an escalated process?
+And even if they don't do it

 Re: (Score:2)